 Like you can see in the screenshot above, I got an error, “Teredo is unable to qualify, your PC is unable to obtain a Teredo IP address.”
-Teredo is a networking protocol which is important for setting up secure communications between clients and servers.
+Teredo is a networking protocol that is important for setting up secure communications between clients and servers.

 It facilitates connectivity between devices behind routers that use network address translation.
 Without a Teredo IP address, you’ll be unable to use party chat or do multiplayer gaming on Xbox Live.
-Thre could be multiple reasons for this.
+There could be multiple reasons for this.

 - It is possible that your network is blocking the Teredo protocol.

 - There can be an issue with your Teredo adapter